graniticio/granitic/doc/tutorial/001-fundamentals.md

 ## Facilities

 A <code>facility</code> is Granitic's name for a high-level feature that your application can enable or disable.
 By default, most of the features are disabled.
-You can see which features that are available to you and whether or not they're enabled by inspecting the file <code>$GRANITIC_HOME/resource/facility-config/facilities.json</code>:
+You can see which features that are available to your applications and whether or not they're enabled by inspecting the file <code>$GRANITIC_HOME/resource/facility-config/facilities.json</code>:

 ```javascript